Vic Power: MLB career

 On December 16, 1953, Pellot was traded by the Yankees, along with Don Bollweg, Jim Finigan, Johnny Gray, Bill Renna, Jim Robertson, and $25,000 to the Philadelphia Athletics for Loren Babe, Harry Byrd, Tom Hamilton, Carmen Mauro and Eddie Robinson, thus becoming the first Puerto Rican to play for that team.
 Suffering from the racial discrimination which was rampant in the nation during that time, Pellot could neither stay with the rest of the team at the same hotels nor be allowed to eat at the same restaurants as his white teammates.
 The Athletics moved to Kansas City in 1955, where he finished in second place in the batting race.

-Pellot is one of only six batters, as of August 7, 2010, to have hit both a leadoff and walk-off home run in the same game (having done so in 1957), the others being Billy Hamilton (1893), Darin Erstad (2000), Reed Johnson (2003), Ian Kinsler (2009), and Chris Young (2010).
+Pellot is one of only six or seven batters to have hit both a leadoff and walk-off home run in the same game (having done so in 1957), the others being Billy Hamilton (1893, disputed), Darin Erstad (2000), Reed Johnson (2003), Ian Kinsler (2009), Chris Young (2010), Pete Crow-Armstrong (2026), and Randy Arozarena (2026).
+His lead-off homer was one of four all-time hit on the first pitch of the game along with the two hit in 2026.

 In 1958, Pellot was sent to the Cleveland Indians.
 During his 12-year career, he played with the Philadelphia / Kansas City Athletics (1954–58), Cleveland Indians (1958–61), Minnesota Twins (1962–64), Los Angeles Angels (1964), Philadelphia Phillies (1964), and California Angels (1965).

 Before retiring, Pellot won seven consecutive Gold Glove Awards from when the award was first introduced in 1958 to 1964.
 He made the American League All-Star team with the Kansas City Athletics in 1955 and 1956 and the Cleveland Indians in 1959 and 1960 (two games were played both seasons).
 Pellot was also voted the Minnesota Twins Most Valuable Player (MVP) in 1962.
 He has the record of having made one or more assists in 16 consecutive game as a first baseman.
 At the age of 36, he won his final Gold Glove Award to be the oldest player to win the award at first base; this record was not surpassed until Yuli Gurriel won the first base Gold Glove at 37 in 2021.

 He shares the record of making two unassisted double plays in one game, and he is one of 11 players to steal home plate twice in one game, and he also shares the record of being assists leader for six years in a row and of double plays in a single game.
 Among his career totals are the following: 1,716 hits and 126 home runs, and he was only struck out 247 times out of 6,046 at bats.